Mary Antona Ebo

 Mary Antona Ebo, FSM, (born Elizabeth Louise "Betty Lou" Ebo; April 10, 1924 – November 11, 2017) was an American nun, hospital administrator, and civil rights activist.
 She was the first African-American woman to head a Catholic hospital, and is known for marching with Martin Luther King Jr. in Selma in 1965, famously saying "I'm here because I'm a Negro, a nun, a Catholic, and because I want to bear witness."
+She was a member of the Franciscan Sisters of Mary.

 Early life and education

 Ebo was born in Bloomington, Illinois, the daughter of Daniel Ebo and Louise Teal Ebo.
 She lived at the McLean County Home for Colored Children with her two older siblings from 1930 to 1942, after her mother's death and her father's unemployment during the Great Depression.
 She was hospitalized for long periods of her childhood, once for an infected thumb requiring amputation, and later with tuberculosis.

-In 1944, she was the first black student to graduate from Holy Trinity High School.
-She converted to Catholicism in 1942, and trained as a nurse the St. Mary's (Colored) Infirmary School of Nursing in St. Louis.
+She converted to Catholicism in 1942.
+She recounted in a later interview that when news that she was becoming Catholic got to the president of the board of the McLean County Home for Colored Children, she was told that she could no longer live there.
+A public health nurse from Fairview brought her to Holy Trinity High School and to a local family.
+In 1944, she became the first black student to graduate from Holy Trinity High School.
+Denied entry to St. Joseph's Nursing School because of her race, she trained as a nurse through the U.S. Cadet Nurse Corps at the St. Mary's (Colored) Infirmary School of Nursing in St. Louis.